ddewaele/hawkbit-client-nodejs/README.md

 	.cronDefinition('1 * * * * *')
 ```

+As soon as the `poll` method is invoked, the Hawkbit server will be contacted according to the cronDefinition.

-The `poll` method will start a scheduler that will poll the Hawkbit server.
-The hawkbitTarget will receive the following events
+The hawkbitClient will then receive the following events :

-- deploymentBase
+- deploymentBase (a new distribution is ready)
-- chunkFound
+- chunkFound (a chunk was found in the distribution)
-- cancelAction
+- cancelAction (a cancel action was triggered from the hawkbit server)
-- feedbackScheduled
+- feedbackScheduled (the distribution reached the scheduled state)
-- feedbackProceeding
+- feedbackProceeding (the distribution reached the proceeding state)
-- feedbackClosed
+- feedbackClosed (the distribution reached the closed state)